AfzalH/meteor-start/readme.md

 # Meteor Start - Startup code for quickly doing a Meteor+ReactJS project
-Perfect codebase for starting your next Meteor + ReactJS project.
+Trying to create the Perfect codebase for starting your next Meteor + ReactJS project (still under development).
 Just install (instructions below) and Get Meteor + ReactJS + ReactRouter + Accounts + UserRoles + Materialize CSS + Meterialize Admin Template

 First User to register will automatically gain the Super Admin previledge and see an additional Admin Menu.
 Right Now the admin menu shows only user management module.